In This Article

 Fruits are getting such a bad rap these days from all the Paleo Gurus.
 I find it hard to follow a diet that doesn’t recognize the natural world’s bounty.
 For example, if I was a hunter-gatherer and I stumbled upon an apple tree or blueberry patch in season, I would likely gobble up as many as I could!

 When fruits begin to ripen they emit an ethylene gas that triggers all the fruits on the tree or bush to ripen in one big ripening frenzy.
 Most animals can smell this gas from miles away – humans cannot!
 So, chances are, by the time humans got to these trees, many of the fruits were already eaten by birds, bears or whomever.
-The fruit-eaters would then fly or wander all over the forest eliminating and spreading fruit seeds – which would insure the fertilization of fruit trees throughout the forest.
+The fruit-eaters would then fly or wander all over the forest eliminating and spreading fruit seeds – which would ensure the fertilization of fruit trees throughout the forest.

 My point is that there were no manicured acres of fruit orchards, and it was more difficult than we think to get an abundance of fruit, but when we did, we pigged out on them.

 After the fall equinox, the earth’s tilt takes the northern hemisphere further away from the sun.
 As the sun’s energy towards us lessens, the body responds by increasing its digestive fire.
-Having a stronger digestion in the winter allows us to consume harder-to-digest and more dense foods such as root vegetables, meats, grains (yep, even gluten), nuts and seeds.
+Having stronger digestion in the winter allows us to consume harder-to-digest and more dense foods such as root vegetables, meats, grains (yep, even gluten), nuts and seeds.
 This is a major principle in Ayurveda where the seasonal harvest antidotes the temperature of the season.
 For example, we harvest higher fat and denser, protein-rich foods in the fall to be eaten in the winter.
 These foods require a stronger digestive fire, which naturally occurs in winter when the sun is less intense.

 While this may seem counter-intuitive, it is another example of how nature is constantly balancing extremes.
 One would think that during the winter the whole body would become colder, but in fact, during the colder months, in order to digest the more dense foods that provide needed insulation in the winter, the digestive fire responds by becoming stronger.
 Likewise, in the summer less digestive fire is required since the seasonal foods have been somewhat pre-digested by the sun’s heat and energy when ripened on the vine.

 In nature, we watch the leaves turn red and fall as an example of nature’s natural detox cycle.
 In Ayurveda, it is said that the accumulation of heat at the end of summer causes the heat to rise in the trees, thus drying out the leaves.
-As the metabolism of the tree slows down in preparation for winter, the tree naturally sheds, or detoxifies its leaves.
+As the metabolism of the tree slows down in preparation for winter, the tree naturally sheds or detoxifies its leaves.

 Humans are also preparing for winter provoked by the abundant fall harvest and lower temperatures, and need to detox.
 If we only ate the seasonal perishables that are being harvested in late summer and stored the foods like nuts, seeds, grains and roots for winter eating, we would trigger quite a natural cleansing response.